 Coalition Membership is open to all NH cities towns and counties in Community Power Aggregations.
-There are 21 Board members.
-Annual elections of the Board are held among member communities.
-Members can also develop regional partnerships (e.g., Berlin, Randolph & Shelbourne).
-Some communities choose to have their representatives sitting on the CPCNH board of directors.
-Full membership meets 3x per year.
-All communities can participate in committees.
+Members are not required to have a representative on the Board of Directors but are allowed one seat.
+Members can also develop regional partners.
+Some communities choose to have their state representatives sitting on the CPCNH board of directors.